eleev/swift-algorithms-data-structs/README.md

 [![Language](https://img.shields.io/badge/language-swift-orange.svg)]()
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)]()

-# ios-algorighms-book
+# ios-interactive-algorithms-and-data-structures
 This is a `Playground-based` project that contains examples of common `Algorithms` and `Data Structures` implemented using the latest stable version of `Swift`programming language.
 The development attempts to fully utilize `Standard Library` and `Protocol-Oriented` paradigm.
-The book provides visualizations using `SpriteKit` and `SceneKit` frameworks (in development).
+The book provides interactive visualizations using `SpriteKit` and `SceneKit` frameworks (in development).

 # About
 Each major section will be wrapped into a separete `.playground` file, meaning that `data structures` and `algorithms` will be separeted for convenient management. :octocat: